cfoulc/cf/README.md

   output :  is Z coordinate of one of the points of the cube

-              found it quite un-predicable especially when inputs are modulated
+              found it quite unpredictable, especially when inputs are modulated

               Pretty and experimental :)